keikoproj/instance-manager/docs/INSTALL.md

-# Installation Reference Walkthrough
+# Installation Reference Walk-through

 This guide will walk you through all the steps needed from the creation of the EKS Cluster to the creation of cluster-native worker nodes using instance-manager.

-The cluster setup part of the walkthrough is meant to be an example and is not recommended to use in production to set up EKS clusters.
+The cluster setup part of the walk-through is meant to be an example and is not recommended to use in production to set up EKS clusters.

 ## Prerequisites

-There are several prerquisites for installing instance-manager, this document will only refer to installation on EKS.
+There are several prerequisites for installing instance-manager, this document will only refer to installation on EKS.

 You will need a functional EKS cluster, with at least one bootstrapped node (that can run the instance-manager controller pod).